I’ve got great news!

 1. Advanced Custom Segments in Analytics

-I’ll assume you have your website setup with Google Analytics installed and you have identified a ‘Goal’ and you are tracking conversions.
+I’ll assume you have your website setup with Google Analytics installed and you have identified a ‘Goal’ and you are doing some conversion tracking.
 I’ll also assume for any online campaigns like paid advertising etc you are using ‘Campaigns’ so you can compare their performance.

 But this doesn’t capture the whole story.
 For one thing not every piece of marketing you do can be captured in a campaign – because campaigns require trackable links and you don’t always have control over the link.